Updated May 26, 2023

 Introduction to Agile Development Cycle

-Agile Development cycle or Agile Software development life cycle is the methodology of implementing the agile project management methodology to the process of software development.
+The Agile Development cycle or Agile Software development life cycle is the methodology of implementing the agile project management methodology to the software development process.
 Agile Software Development Cycle is also known as the Iterative or Incremental Software development Life cycle as the software development is based on continuous learning from the iterations.
 Agile methodology is a method of implementing a set of planning and management techniques based on the iterative and incremental execution of tasks as per the project requirement.
 In addition, agile practices concentrate on teamwork by allowing teams to work on a project and to make modifications and changes during the software development to achieve the project’s objective efficiently.

 Phases of Agile Development Cycle

 The Agile development Life Cycle can be divided into 5 different phases:

 In this phase, the objective of the software and how the user interface will appear are finalized based on the client’s requirements and interaction.
 It also defines the business opportunities and the time required to complete the project.
 Thus, this phase clarifies the client’s expectations related to the project.

 2. Inception/Identifying Requirement